-- The medical cannabis analytics company has developed the first dose-measuring cannabis vaporizer
+- The medical cannabis analytics company has developed the first dose-measuring dry herb inhaler

 - Its QR code-enabled cartridges allow patients to precisely track their sessions and eliminate the guesswork of finding the right strain

 - It uses a robust artificial intelligence platform that aggregates and correlates HIPAA-compliant medical data

 What Ryah Medtech does: